Mill Green Mill and Museum

 Mill Green Museum is a restored 18th century working flour mill powered by water to produce flour and demonstrate historic milling practices (subject to demand for flour and weather conditions).

 On milling days (Tuesdays, Wednesdays and Sunday afternoons), see the magnificent watermill in action and find out from our miller about this ancient craft.
 Feel its power as the stones turn to make pure fresh flour the traditional way.
 See the water wheel turning and get close to the majestic wooden machinery.
 Click here for more information about the Mill.

 Buy yourself a bag of freshly ground delicious wholemeal organic flour!

 In addition to the mill, the museum has 3 galleries housing local artifacts, from Roman times to present day with plenty for young children to do, from traditional toys to play with and dressing up, to colouring sheets.
 The museum also has an interesting programme of special exhibitions.
 These exhibitions are regularly changed.
 For details of the current exhibitions click here.

 Jubilee GardenMill Green Jubilee Garden

-A modern garden influenced by the Tudors.
 The Mill Green Jubilee Garden can be found adjacent to the Mill Green Museum & Mill.
 To commemorate the Golden Jubilee of Queen Elizabeth II, the designer created a modern garden influenced by the Tudors.

-Refreshments and Cream Teas at Mill Green
+Summer Refreshments at Mill Green